notnmeyer/tsk-docs/docs/usage.md

 - the parent process, e.g., MY_VAR=hey tsk ...
 - `tasks.<task_name>.dotenv`

-### "Pure" tasks
+### Pure tasks

-"Pure" tasks do not inherit their parent environment (with the exceptions of $USER and $HOME, which are always included).
-You can set an individual task's `pure` attribute to `true`, or use the `--pure` CLI option to enable this.
+"Pure" tasks do not inherit their parent environment (with the exceptions of `$USER` and `$HOME`, which are always inherited).
+You can set a task's `pure` attribute to `true` if a task should always be pure, or use the `--pure` CLI option to enable this as a one-off.

 ## Run a task from a subdirectory

-Set a task's `dir` attribute to control the directory a task runs in.
+The `dir` attribute is used to control the directory a task runs in.

 ```toml
 [tasks.pwd]